Popular Types of Kitchen Countertops

 - Requires regular maintenance, which a DIY project with a sealant and a sponge can accomplish

-- Will crack if improperly installed or a heavy object makes impact
+- Will crack if improperly installed or a heavy object makes an impact

 Twenty years ago, solid surfacing was the darling in the world of kitchen countertops.
 It still deserves consideration, as many qualities have been improved over time by brands like Corian.
 It is heat- and stain-resistant and comes in a range of looks, including faux stone, and lots of fashion colors.
-Because it has a little give, due to it being made of acrylic or polyester or a blend of the two, objects dropped on solid surfacing are less likely to break.
+Because it has a little give, due to it being made of acrylic or polyester or a blend of the two, objects dropped on solid surface counters are less likely to break.
 It also can be molded into many shapes, including intricate inlays, edge and backsplash treatments, as well as furniture.
-Plan to spend around $80 to $100 per square foot, depending on the pattern and color.

 - Heat- moisture-, and fade-resistant

 - Enormous choice of colors and patterns, including custom

 - Seams fuse together so joints don’t show